MCcp covered bridge cruise 2011

 These tips are specifically for this cruise though you may find them helpful for other similar events.

 I strongly advise that you have a navigator or arrange to follow someone who does.
 Most of the roads we will be cruising on are narrow and winding.
 You do not want to be trying to read directions while driving this route.
 The smaller your group of cars the less likely you are to get separated.
 The route is designed to stay away from heavily traveled roads as much as possible, but there are places with traffic lights and stop signs where you may not be able to stay together.
 Two way communications between cars within small groups is encouraged.
 Cell phones (hands free of course), two way radios, walkie talkies, secure satellite links and telepathy are all viable options.
+Smoke signals are not recommended except for those cruising in convertibles.
 There are several folks who have cruised before and are familiar with the way I write directions.
 Come early to the starting point and hook up with one of them if you are cruising solo or lack confidence in your navigator.

 This cruise is planned as a nice leisurely drive through the beautiful Lancaster County countryside.
 It is not a race or a rally.
 There will be no one checking your time.
 There are no prizes for arriving at the end first, or last.
 If you see something along the way you want to stop and check out feel free to do so.
 Please do not pass other cruisers unless they signal you to pass.